jsugimoto99/ENSF_607-Assignments/README.md

 ## Assignment 3
 The objectives of this lab are to:
-1) Implement a student registration scenario
+1) Implement a student registration scenario.
-2) Draw an ER diagram of how your database will look like
+2) Draw an ER diagram of how your database will look like.
-3) Install a database (PostgreSQL, or MySQL), set up and populate thetables from the drawn diagram in the respective database using either SQL or the Admin GUI
+3) Install a database (PostgreSQL, or MySQL), set up and populate thetables from the drawn diagram in the respective database using either SQL or the Admin GUI.
 4) Get the JDBC driver from the vendor and use it in java code.
 5) Create a database with three tables: Student, Course, and Registration.

+## Assignment 4
+The objectives of this lab are to:
+1) Become familiar with SOLID principles.

+## Assignment 5
+The objectives of this lab are to:
+1) Get familiar with docker and docker hub.